FLEX (Fluorescence Explorer)

 ESA's FLEX mission will orbit in tandem with one of the Copernicus constellation satellites.
 Taking advantage of Sentinel-3's optical and thermal sensors will lead to an integrated package of measurements to assess plant health.
 With the Sentinel-2 satellites also in orbit, there is a unique opportunity of using this data synergistically from all three missions for vegetation studies.
 17)

-Sentinel-3 instruments OLCI and SLSTR provide the needed atmospheric information, as well as contribute to retrieve vegetation information (LAI, chlorophyll) useful for the interpretation of the fluorescence signal.
+Sentinel-3 instruments OLCI and SLSTR provide the needed atmospheric information, as well as contribute to retrieving vegetation information (LAI, chlorophyll) useful for the interpretation of the fluorescence signal.

 FLORIS (FLuORescence Imaging Spectrometer)